 - talk to you about how much you might have to pay if your claim is not successful.

-AvMA’s contact details are the useful contacts section at the end of this page.
+AvMA’s contact details are the useful contacts section below.

 The Law Society can help you find a clinical negligence solicitor.
-Their details are in the useful contacts section at the end of this page.
+Their details are in the useful contacts section below.

 How do make a claim?

 There are rules about making a claim for clinical negligence.
 A solicitor has to do certain things before starting the claim.
 These rules are set out in the Civil Procedure Rules.
-You can find their details in the further reading section at the end of this page.
+You can find their details in the further reading section.

 The Pre-Action Protocol for the Resolution of Clinical Disputes explains these rules.
 These are summarised below.